cseanburns/personal_knowledge_mgmt/src/5e-web-sources-part-1.md

 <figcaption>Fig. 1: EDGAR Search for Alphabet Inc.</figcaption>
 </figure>

-If you read the report,
+If you read the 2024 report,
-you can see that, for example, more than 80% of Google's (or Alphabet, specifically) revenue is based on advertisements, and that changes in privacy policies and technologies that protect privacy is a concern for them.
+you can see that *Google* primarily earns income based on advertising, customer subscriptions, devices (e.g., Pixel), and Google Cloud usage.
+It's working on integrating AI techologies in its core services.
+It has 182,502 employees.
+There is much more in this report and similar reports from other public companies.

 ## MedlinePlus